 Hibernate Search will transparently index every entity persisted, updated or removed through Hibernate Core.
-However, you have to trigger an initial indexing to populate the Lucene index with the data already present in your database.
+However, you have to create an initial Lucene index for the data already present in your database.
 Once you have added the above properties and annotations it is time to trigger an initial batch index of your books.
-You can achieve this by using one of the following code snippets (see also Chapter 6, Manual indexing):
+You can achieve this by using one of the following code snippets (see also Section 6.3, "Rebuilding the whole Index"):